shabaz123/easy_pico_adapter/README.md

 # printing data to the screen in a friendly hex+ASCII format
 from easy_interface import print_data
 print_data(buffer)

+# trying an I2C address to see if a device at address 0x0b exists
+# returns True if the I2C device is present
+result = adapter.i2c_try_address(0x0b)
 ```

 # Connection Diagram